flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 *Revise the main routine of the longest line program so it will correctly print the length of arbitrarily long lines, and as much as possible of the text.* (See [longestLine](#longest-line-v1).)

 This is straightforward.
 We move the test $`i < \text{lim} - 1`$ inside the main loop.
-Now the program doesn't terminate when we hit the max buffer length, instead we simply use that test to ignore the character.
-We also add a counter to track the length of the line.
+Now the program doesn't terminate when we hit the max buffer length, instead we simply use that test to avoid storing the character. `i` becomes the counter for the length of the line.

 ### [Ex 1-17](./Exercises/Ex1_17/ex1-17.c)